 The policy of the Los Angeles Community College District is to implement affirmatively equal opportunity to all qualified employees and applicants for employment without regard to race, color, national origin, ancestry, religion, creed, sex, age, disability, marital status, sexual orientation, or veteran status.
-Positive action will be taken to ensure that this policy is followed in all personnel practices, including recruitment, hiring, placement, upgrading, transfer, demotion, treatment during employment, rate of pay or other forms of compensation, selection for training, layoff, or termination.
-An Affirmative Action Program will be maintained in accordance with Board Rule 101301.

-Inquiries regarding Workforce Diversity at LACC should be directed to the Associate Vice President, Administrative Services responsible for Human Resources.
+Positive action will be taken to ensure that this policy is followed in all personnel Inquiries regarding Workforce Diversity at LACC should be directed to the Associate Vice President, Administrative Services responsible for Human Resources.